jasonbraganza/jasondnsverifier/README.md

 - Python 3.6
 - And everything from the requirements.txt file.

+You’ll need a text file full of sites, one per line.

-`python jdv.py` to run the program
+`python jdv.py 'filename.txt'` to run the program